pantheon-systems/documentation/source/content/php-versions.md

 </dl>

-\* Sites that use this version of PHP will continue to serve pages, but new development cannot be done.
-The behavior of the development environment is undefined and not supported.
-To resume development on a site using a retired version of PHP, upgrade the PHP version on the development environment.
+\* Sites that use PHP version 5.3 will continue to serve pages.
+However, new development cannot be done because the development environment behavior is undefined and no longer supported.
+You can upgrade your PHP version in the development environment to resume development on your site.

 #### Compatibility Considerations